 Applying for a Green Card After a Visa Overstay in the U.S.

-If you are still in the United States after the expiration of the electronic I-94 issued by CBP (Customs and Border Protection Agency) upon your entry, you will have overstayed your visa status and you may be considered as unlawfully present in the U.S. This can raise significant challenges when applying for a Green Card.
+If you are still in the United States after the expiration of the electronic I-94 issued by CBP (Customs and Border Protection Agency) upon your entry, you will have overstayed your visa permission to remain in the U.S. and you will be considered as unlawfully present in the U.S. This can raise significant challenges when applying for a Green Card.

 The U.S. government does not offer many options for permanent residency after a visa overstay, and depending on the duration of the over-stay, it could prevent an individual from being eligible to apply for a Green Card at all.
 In most cases, visa holders who have overstayed will need to leave the U.S. and apply for a Green Card at a U.S. Consulate.
 Of course, this limitation does not apply to all categories of Legal Permanent Residency (Green Card Status).
 For example, beneficiaries of an “immediate relative” I-30 petition, which are spouses of a U.S. citizen, single children of a U.S. citizen who are under 21 years old, and the parents of U.S. citizens who are over 21 years old; all may obtain Green Cards in the U.S., even if they have overstayed their visa status.